jsdf/ed64log/README.md

 - up to 512 chars will be buffered. if you log more than that without calling ed64AsyncLoggerFlush, the output will be truncated. if you want to log a lot you wil need to ed64AsyncLoggerFlush() more frequently during a frame. you could even call it on a timer in a background thread. i haven't explored this fully.

 you can see an example of implementing logging in a game in this commit to [goose64](https://github.com/jsdf/goose64/commit/cf2259a2b47cd8e2f828ad61a5dd5ddcd2c02986).

+#### exception logger

+optionally, you can set up an exception handler thread to automatically log details when an exception occurs (eg. invalid memory access) by calling `ed64StartFaultHandlerThread()`, passing the thread priority to run at (typically, the same as the main thread). see the [example app](https://github.com/jsdf/ed64log/blob/master/example/main.c#L17).

 ### using the tool (macOS)